matt-tekly/tekly-packages/Packages/ca.tekly.favorites/readme.md

 - You can drag items in the Favorites window to reorder them

 ## Shortcuts
-- You can use the number keys to active a favorite in the actively selected collection
+- You can use the number keys to activate a favorite in the actively selected collection
 - Hold shift to bring up the collections and use the number keys to swap between them

 ## Collections